 The centroid track was computed by averaging the position of all individuals recorded at any moment in time.
-At any moment in time, the velocity vector (direction + speed) of the centroid was calculated from its position 10 meters in the past, as well as 10 meters into the future
+At any moment in time, the velocity vector (direction and speed) of the centroid was calculated from its position 10 meters in the past, as well as 10 meters into the future

 At any point in time, the position of each individual, as well as their velocity vector to 10 meters into the future, were calculated relative to the group’s past direction of travel.

-We first calculated groups’ and individuals’’ movement characteristics by discretizing and summarizing the direction and speed of their travel (Fig. 2).
+We first calculated groups’ and individuals’’ movement characteristics by discretizing and summarizing the direction and speed of their travel (Fig. 1).
 A group’s centroid track was computed by first averaging the position of all individuals recorded at each time point.
 For every time point, we then calculated two velocity vectors of the centroid: the past velocity vector was the direction and speed measured from that time point’s position to the most recent position that was at least 10 meters away, and the future velocity vector was the direction and speed measured from that time point’s position to the soonest upcoming position that is at least 10 meters away.
 For each time step, the movement of the group was defined as either turning left or turning right, and either speeding up or slowing down, based on the relative difference between the group centroid future velocity vector and past velocity vector.
-The group’s centroid’s past velocity vector was also used to define an orthonormal basis relative to which the position and movement of all individuals could be compared.
+The group centroid’ past velocity vector was also used to define an orthonormal basis relative to which the position and movement of all individuals could be compared.
 For this, we also calculated individual’s tracks in the same way as the group centroid track: we calculated the past and future velocity vectors for each individual at each time point.

-In order to assess how individuals movement affect the movement of the group as a whole, we defined the following metrics likely to reflect patterns of influence:
+In order to assess how individuals’ movement affects the movement of the group as a whole, we compared groups’ centroid tracks with individuals’ tracks.
+We defined the following metrics likely to reflect patterns of influence:

-Time in front: proportion of time spent by a given individual in the front half of the group (relative to the group past direction of travel).
+Time in front: the proportion of time spent by a given individual in the front half of the group (relative to the group’s past direction of travel).
 This reflects influence on the assumption that leading individuals should be more often in the front of the group.

 Turning influences: two metrics to measure the probability that the group’s direction of movement is influenced by a given individual.
-At any time t, the group’s future direction of travel (relative to it’s past direction of travel) was binarized as either turning left or turning right.
-We then looked at the probability of the group turning right as a function of either individual’s left-right position at time t (=position turning influence) or individual’s left-right speed at time t (=movement turning influence).
+At any time t, the group’s future direction of travel (relative to its past direction of travel) was binarized as either turning left or turning right.
+We then looked at the probability of the group turning right as a function of an individual’s left-right position at time t (position turning influence) and an individual’s left-right speed at time t (movement turning influence).
 See figure 2 below.
 One advantage of this methods is that it could potentially identify individuals leading from the back of the group.

 Speeding influences: two metrics to measure the probability that the group’s speed is influenced by a given individual.
-At any time t, the group’s speed (relative to it’s past speed) was binarized as either speeding up or slowing down.
-We then looked at the probability that the group had of speeding up as a function of either individual’s front-back position at time t (=position speeding influence) or individual’s front-back speed at time t (=movement speeding influence)
+At any time t, the group’s speed (relative to its past speed) was binarized as either speeding up or slowing down.
+We then looked at the probability that the group had of speeding up as a function of an individual’s front-back position at time t (position speeding influence) and an individual’s front-back speed at time t (movement speeding influence)